vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/B_Chemistry_Primer_Refresher.md

 75 25 0
 The resulting calculated energies are definitely in the right (expected) ranges.
 Notice that the "winners" have little or no oxygen as a percentage of the total molecular mass.
 The lower-energy entries in Table B.1 are more than half oxygen, by mass.

 Table B.1: Example approximate chemical energies.
-The results of the approximate formula are compared to true values (favor- ably).
-Fractional mass in carbon, hydrogen, and oxygen also appear-emphasizing the penalty for molecules already carrying oxy- gen.B.4 Ideal Gas Law
+The results of the approximate formula are compared to true values (favorably).
+Fractional mass in carbon, hydrogen, and oxygen also appear-emphasizing the penalty for molecules already carrying oxygen.B.4 Ideal Gas Law
 381
 B.4 Ideal Gas Law
 Another topic covered in chemistry classes that strongly overlaps physics is the ideal gas law.
 This relationship describes the interactions between pressure, volume and temperature of a gas.
 In chemistry class, it is learned as